nu-decree/viceroy-decree-website/exampleSite/content/english/_index.md

 ---
 # Banner
 banner:
-  title: "The Viceroy Decree Virtual Institute"
+  title: "The VICEROY DECREE Virtual Institute"
   content: "The VICEROY DECREE Virtual Institute is a consortium of four universities to provide a shared curriculum across various academic domains to transform the public and private sector."
   image: "/images/viceroy-decree-logo.png"
   button: